salehelmaraghy/digital-clock-with-rtc/README.md

 # digital-clock-with-rtc

 this simple project is to implement a digital clock using timers and display it on  7-segments and save the time to RTC and modify
+The RTC here is used just as a backup if the power is unplugged.

 the time using buttons.